-If you have any holds on your aid, it will not disburse.
+Your aid will not disburse if there are any holds on your account.
 If you have been asked to provide documents or information or have been told that the Financial Aid Office is reviewing your eligibility, follow up with them as soon as possible.
 You can tell what aid is available to you, what has been disbursed and whether or not there are any holds on your aid by using the Financial Aid Status service in MyUW under Student Finances.

 Minimum credit load

 You must be registered for a full-time credit load (12 credits for undergraduates and professional students; 10 credits for graduate students) in order for aid, except Stafford and PLUS Loans, to be disbursed.
-If you have been awarded aid as a less than full-time student see the Financial Aid Office for minimum credit load information.
-After the start of classes, if you drop below full-time enrollment, aid already disbursed to pay charges on your account will not be canceled; however, no additional aid will be disbursed to you.
+If you drop below full-time enrollment after the start of classes, aid already disbursed to pay charges on your account will not be canceled; however, no additional aid will be disbursed to you.
 If you drop below full-time before the start of classes and aid has been disbursed to you, you will owe a repayment of aid.
+If you have been awarded aid as a less than full-time student then please see the Financial Aid Office for minimum credit load information.

 Federal Student Loans (Stafford, Unsubsidized Stafford, Graduate PLUS, Parent PLUS, Perkins, or Health Professions/Nursing Loan)

-If you are a first time borrower at the UW with a Stafford, Unsubsidized or Graduate PLUS loan, you will be required to complete Entrance Counseling before your loan can be disbursed.
-This can be done online at http://studentloans.gov.
+If you are a first-time borrower at the UW for a Stafford, Unsubsidized or Graduate PLUS loan, you will be required to complete Entrance Counseling before your loan can be disbursed.
+This can be done online at www.studentloans.gov.

-If you have been awarded a Parent Loan (PLUS), your parent borrower will need to complete a PLUS request and master promissory note.
+If you have been awarded and choose to accept a Direct PLUS Loan for parents, your parent borrower will need to apply for the loan by logging on to www.studentloans.gov with the parent's FSA ID.
 As part of the application process, a credit check will be completed.
-If your parent’s credit is approved, they will then complete a master promissory note on the same site.
+If your parent’s credit is approved, they will need to complete a PLUS master promissory note (MPN) for parent borrowers on the same website.
 If their credit is denied, endorser options will be presented to them.
-More information on the Parent Loan process.

 Parent Loans are disbursed to the student’s University student account to pay any charges.
 When completing the application, parent borrowers indicate whether any remaining loan proceeds should disburse directly to the student or to the parent.
 Loan proceeds disbursed to the parent borrower are sent automatically via paper check from Student Fiscal Services.